alekseyzimin/EviAnn_release/README.md

   Absense of a tag assumes fastq tag and expects one or a pair of /path/filename.fastq on the line.

- -e FILE               fasta file with assembled transcripts from related species, default: none -p FILE               fasta file with protein sequences from (preferrably multiple) related species, uniprot proteins are used of this file is not provided, default: none
+ -e FILE               fasta file with assembled transcripts from related species to be used in the annotation, default: none -p FILE               fasta file with protein sequences from several (ideally 10+) related species, uniprot proteins are used of this file is not provided, default: none
  -s FILE               fasta file with UniProt-SwissProt proteins to use in functional annotation or if proteins from close relatives are not available.
                          EviAnn will download the most recent version of this database automatically.
                          To use a different version, supply it with this switch.
 The database is available at: https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz
- -m INT                max intron size, default: auto-determined as sqrt(genome size in kb)*1000; this setting will override automatically estimated value
- --partial             include transcripts with partial (mising start or stop codon) CDS in the output -d INT                set ploidy for the genome, this value is used in estimating the maximum intron size, default 2 -c FILE               GFF file with CDS sequences for THIS genome to be used in annotations.
+ -m INT                max intron size, default: auto-determined as sqrt(genome size in kb)*1000 --partial             include transcripts with partial (mising start or stop codon) CDS in the output -d INT                set ploidy for the genome, this value is used in estimating the maximum intron size, default 2 -c FILE               GFF file with CDS sequences for THIS genome to be used in annotations.
 Each CDS must have gene/transcript/mRNA AND exon AND CDS attributes
- --lncrnamintpm FLOAT  minimum TPM to include non-coding transcript into the annotation as lncRNA, default: 1.0 --liftover            liftover mode, optimizes internal parameters for annotation liftover; also useful when supplying proteins from a single species, default: not set
- -f|--functional       perform functional annotation, default: not set --mito_contigs FILE   file with the list of input contigs to be treated as mitochondrial with different genetic code (stop is AGA,AGG,TAA,TAG)
+ --lncrnamintpm FLOAT  minimum TPM to include non-coding transcript into the annotation as lncRNA, default: 1.0 -f|--functional       perform functional annotation, default: not set --mito_contigs FILE   file with the list of input contigs to be treated as mitochondrial with different genetic code (stop is AGA,AGG,TAA,TAG)
  --extra FILE          extra features to add from an external GFF file.
 Feautures MUST have gene records.
 Any features that overlap with existing annotations will be ignored